Lewis's: Rebirth

 After Vergo Retail went into administration in 2010, the rights to the Lewis's name were bought by Lewis's Home Retail Ltd. They intended to open a home store in Bury later that year, and have since bought out six branches of TJ Hughes, including the Liverpool branch, which was also the first branch of Owen Owen.
-They have also set up a website.
-However, a planning application has been submitted to Bury Council indicating that the company does not wish to relaunch this classic brand and has decided to make this store a TJ Hughes instead.

 Lewis's Home Retail purchased seven Paul Simon Homeware stores in 2014 and relaunched them under the Lewis's brand.
 This coincided with the launch of TJ Hughes 'Lewis's' branded homeware goods.
 The items are tagged 'Established 1856', referencing the historic store.
 Lewis's Home Retail also owns Lewis's related brand names including 'Kids HQ' and 'Owen Owen'.